Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 This section presents a plan towards G5: save code size by compiling out our software implementation when a driver is available.

-Additionally, we want to save code sive by compiling out the abstractions layers that we are not using when `MBEDTLS_USE_PSA_CRYPTO` is enabled (see previous section): MD and Cipher.
+Additionally, we want to save code size by compiling out the abstractions layers that we are not using when `MBEDTLS_USE_PSA_CRYPTO` is enabled (see previous section): MD and Cipher.